joshmn/ahoy_captain/README.md

 * You're checking state in a mailer
 * The unsubscribe feature is, most likely, tied to a `User`, which means...
-* It's going to be _so fun_ to scale horizontally
+* It's going to be _so fun_ to scale when you finally want to add more unsubscribe links for different types of sequences

-## Caffeinate to the rescue

-Caffeinate combines a simple scheduling DSL, ActionMailer, and your data models to create scheduled email sequences.

-What can you do with drip campaigns?
-* Onboard new customers with cool tips and tricks
-* Remind customers to use your product
-* Nag customers about using your product
-* Reach their spam folder after you fail to handle their unsubscribe request
-* And more!
+    - "one of your projects has expired", but which one?
+Then you have to add a column to `projects` and manage all that state... ew

-## Onboarding in Caffeinate
+## Do this all better in five minutes

-In five minutes you can implement this onboarding campaign, and it won't even hijack your entire app!
+In five minutes you can implement this onboarding campaign:

 ### Install it